Lineblocs/site/app/docs/quickstarts/saving-widget-templates.md

 ## Save Widget

-to save a widget as a template:
+To save a widget as a template:

 1. In [Lineblocs Flow Editor](https://app.lineblocs.com/#/flows/new) click a widget
 2. click the "Save Widget as template" ![Save widget](/img/frontend/docs/widget-templates/save.png) button.